wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

 The order of the limit settings determines limit precedence.
 For example, setting `setDefaultIterationLimit` after setting `setFailingLimit` overwrites the `setFailingLimit` setting.

-The `failingLimit` property applies to all `failing` iterators: `failing`, `failingHosts`, and `failingSeries`.
+The `failingLimit` property applies to all `failing` iterators: `failing`, `failingSources`, and `failingSeries`.

 For a payload function example, see [Setting and Testing Iteration Limits](#setting-and-testing-iteration-limits).

-{% include note.html content="If the application that is being integrated needs the full list of items (e.g. `failingHosts`) you can retrieve the `alertId` from the notification and use the Wavefront API to get the full list of items." %}
+{% include note.html content="If the application that is being integrated needs the full list of items (e.g. `failingSources`) you can retrieve the `alertId` from the notification and use the Wavefront API to get the full list of items." %}

 <table>
 <colgroup>